Shresthaa-Adhikary/trusted_relationship/project/docs/method1.md

 <br>

-To generate SSH keys on a Linux system and set up trusted connections between systems, you can follow these steps:
+To generate SSH keys on a Linux client and set up trusted connection to linux server, you can follow these steps:

 **1. Generate SSH Key Pair:**